 3. Be Aware of Potential Abusers

 When you talk with your child about camp (while they are there or when they return home), be sure to take note of anyone who seems to be overly interested in your child.
-While camps typically forbid their counselors to babysit or spend time with children individually because it may give them an undue amount of influence, sexual predators are good at grooming their victims by becoming someone that the child trusts and cares about.
+While camps typically forbid their camp counselors to babysit or spend time with children individually because it may give them an undue amount of influence, sexual predators are good at grooming their victims by becoming someone that the child trusts and cares about.

 4. Understand the Warning Signs of Sexual Abuse

 If your child is a victim of sexual abuse, he or she will likely exhibit some of the following warning signs.
+Sexual abuse warning signs in younger children:

-Warning signs in older children:
+Sexual abuse warning signs in older children:

 5. Know What to Do if You Suspect Sexual Abuse